sebastiansauer/stats-nutshell/regression1.md

 ## More of this

 More technical details for gauging model performance and model quality, can be found on the site of [the R package "performance](https://easystats.github.io/performance/) at the easystats site.

+## Lab

+Run a simple regression on your own research data.
+Present the results.
+Did you encounter any glitches?

 ## Bayes-members only